-- a) life expectancy,
+- a) life expectancy or the fixed time period,

 - b) inflation rate,

 - c) investment portfolio, and

 - d) expenditure required.

 A person's life expectancy is estimated using the Hong Kong Life Tables [see Table C], which are produced by the Hong Kong Census and Statistics Bureau.
 The Hong Kong Life Tables are split by sex, and as a result Table A has calculations for male and female persons.
 In general, a woman of the same age will have a higher life expectancy than a man, which will result in a higher Lump Sum to account for the extra years of expenditure.